Applied Herbal Choices for Animals Consultant, Level 4 Accredited Diploma Qualification:

 Herbal Classifications and the Principles of Self Selection (1 day)

-Dried Herbs, Essential oils and macerated oils (2 days)
+Dried Herbs, Essential oils, macerated oils and offering to animals (2 days)

 Students are introduced to a core kit of essential oils, macerated oils, dried plants, clays and hedge herbs, and given background information on each one.
 There will also be practical application sections.
-Co-taught by animal physical therapist and herbal consultant, herbalist and horticulturalist; Rachael Maxwell.
+We cover the main systems of the body and the herbs and oils that can support and bring balance to them.

 Client care and practical section on sequencing (2 days)